trompamusic/ce-api/docs/authentication.md

 # Authenticating with the CE-API

-All read operations in the Contribution Environment API are publicly accessible for everyone.
-However, in order to create, update, or delete nodes, the request must be authorized with a JWT token.
+All read operations in the Contributor Environment API are publicly accessible.
+However, in order to create, update, or delete nodes, the request **MUST BE** authenticated with a JWT token.

 ## Request a JWT token

-The Contribution Environment API has an endpoint to create a JWT token.
+The Contributor Environment API has an endpoint to create a JWT token.
 This endpoint **MUST ONLY** be used in a secured environment since it uses a private API key which shouldn't be visible to users.
 Best practice for web applications is to request the JWT token in a backend environment and to only use the JWT token in the frontend.

 ### JWT Endpoint